 Even in the world’s richest countries a substantial share of people – between every 10th and every 5th person – lives below this poverty line.

-In this maps, and in all international poverty statistics on Our World in Data, the data is adjusted for inflation and cross-country-differences in the price level.
+In this map, and in all international poverty statistics on Our World in Data, the data is adjusted for inflation and cross-country-differences in the price level.
 In the fold-out-box below you find a more detailed explanation of how poverty is measured and how these statistics account for the differences in price level across countries.

 Basics of global poverty measurement